TNA Impact live results: The Hardys vs. The Righteous Tables match

 This pay-per-view feels very thrown together.

 — Santino’s finally had enough of Stacks and Arianna Grace, and smacks Stacks.
-Stacks and Grace and run into the women’s locker room for safety, which gave Marella pause, until Indi Hartwell came along, and gave him the all clear.
-They went in, the sounds of a fight could be heard behind the door, and eventually Marella and Hartwell emerged victorious.
+Stacks and Grace ran into the women’s locker room for safety.
+This gave Marella pause (he didn’t want to enter women’s locker room), until Indi Hartwell came along, poked her head in and gave him the all clear.
+They went in, the sounds of a fight could be heard behind the door.
+Eventually Marella and Hartwell emerged victorious.
 And Hartwell even got the Cobra back for Santino!

 Frankie Kazarian v.
 BDE